puppetlabs/puppet-docs/source/puppet/5.3/ssl_autosign.markdown

 ## Disabling autosigning

-By default, the CA Puppet master will use the `$confdir/autosign.conf` file as a whitelist; [see "Basic Autosigning" below][inpage_basic].
-Since this file doesn't exist by default, autosigning is implicitly disabled, and the CA will not autosign any certificates.
+By default, the CA Puppet master's `autosign` setting defaults to `$confdir/autosign.conf`.

+In open source Puppet, this file doesn't exist by default.
+In Puppet Enterprise, it exists but is empty by default.
+In either case, the autosigning feature is enabled but the whitelist is empty, so the CA Puppet master doesn't autosign any certificates.
+In other words, the feature is implicity disabled until the `autosign.conf` file contains a whitelist or is a custom policy executable.
+For more information, see [basic autosigning][inpage_basic] and [policy-based autosigning][inpage_policy].

-To _explicitly_ disable autosigning, you can set `autosign = false` in the `[master]` section of the CA Puppet master's puppet.conf.
-This will cause the CA to never autosign even if an autosign.conf file is written later.
+To _explicitly_ disable autosigning, set `autosign = false` in the `[master]` section of the CA Puppet master's `puppet.conf`, which disables CA autosigning even if autosign.conf or a custom policy executable exists.

+For more information about the `autosign` setting, see the [configuration reference](./configuration.html#autosign).

 ## Naïve autosigning